The Email

 “Yes sir.”
 Jimmy said with a cracked voice.

-Richard took a breath, shook his head, and checked his cell phone.
+Richard took another breath, shook his head, and checked his cell phone.

 “I got to make some calls.
 Finish up your work with Kyle then check back with me.
 The building contractor has revised the layout, so we won’t start running the wire through the ceiling conduit until next week.”